benmellin/medical-bill-savant/README.md

 # medical-bill-savant
-A website that helps you negotiate medical bills.
+A website that uses AI to help you negotiate medical bills.